EngBaz/Interactive-PDF-Chatbot/README.md

 To use the conversational agent:
 1. In the terminal, run the streamlit app: <code> streamlit run app.py </code>
-2. Then, select the appropriate file format to upload
+2. Then, select the appropriate format of the file to upload
 3. Upload your file
-4. Write specific questions about the uploaded file
+4. Write a specific question about the uploaded file
 5. The agent will process the input and respond with relevant information